vmware-archive/wavefront-adapter-for-istio/README.md

 Wavefront by VMware Adapter for Istio is an adapter for [Istio](https://istio.io) to publish metrics to [Wavefront by VMware](https://www.wavefront.com/).

+**Note:** This adapter is currently experimental.
+Therefore, caution should be taken before using it in production environments.

 ## Quick Start

 ### Configuration